raaudain/Get-Paid/README.md

 GetPaid is a Python script that automatically fills out your timecard on SpringAhead's platform.

-If your company uses SpringAhead and you keep forgetting to fill out your hours, this GetPaid is for you.
+If your company uses SpringAhead and you keep forgetting to fill out your hours, GetPaid is for you.

 ## What's required?